amarjeetkhera/Asset-Health-Prediction-Using-Machine-Learning/README.md

 ## 📂 Description

-The dataset used is the NASA CMAPSS dataset, which contains multi-variate time-series sensor data for engines undergoing degradation.
-Each engine runs until failure, providing a rich dataset for RUL prediction.
-This project leverages an XGBoost regression model optimized with grid search and highlights feature contributions using SHAP analysis.

-Context and Use-case
 Machine learning offers a solution for dynamic maintenance planning in industrial environments by accurately predicting RUL.
 Engineers can use these predictions to schedule timely interventions, reducing costs and avoiding unexpected failures.
+The dataset used is the NASA CMAPSS dataset contains multi-variate time-series sensor data for engines undergoing degradation.
+Each engine runs until failure, providing a rich dataset for RUL prediction.
+Each dataset in the Data folder is a separate time series adhering to different fault types.
+For this project, only the FD001 data has been taken into consideration.

 Key dataset attributes: